jeffkingsftw/FizzBuzz3/README.md

 - Build the project with the Maven pom.xml file and run FizzBuzz3Test

 Program Guide
 - The program contains a FizzBuzz2 class which takes in 2 integers with its constructor.
-The integers represent the range of the list for which the output is based on.
+	- The integers represent the range of the list for which the output is based on.

-- This version of the program allows you to print the statistics of the list.
-To generate the list with statistics, call the toString() method, or call getOutputlist() with getStatistics().
-You can still generate the output with just the list using getOutputlist(), or you can also get only the statistics with getStatistics().
-If the list has not been processed yet, the getStatistics() method will contain a blank String.
+- This program allows you to print the statistics of the list.
+	- To generate the list with statistics, call the toString() method, or call getOutputlist() with getStatistics().
+	- You can still generate the output with just the list using getOutputlist(), or you can also get only the statistics with getStatistics().
+	- If the list has not been processed yet, the getStatistics() method will contain a blank String.

 - The String replacement values are stored in the StringConstants class.
-Updating the values here will update them in the output and the tests.
-So you don't have to change the tests if you need to change the output.
-This version of the program uses different text if the number in the list contains the digit 3.
+	- Updating the values here will update them in the output and the tests.
+	- So you don't have to change the tests if you need to change the output.
+	- This version of the program uses different text if the number in the list contains the digit 3.